 2. Mixing the ingredients

 Once you’ve got your two frozen bananas, add them to a food processor.
-Blend them with the maple syrup and add a tbsp of almond milk if needed to facilitate blending.
-Add some more if needed, but just one tbsp is enough for me.
+Blend them with the maple syrup and add a tablespoon of almond milk if needed to facilitate blending.
+Add some more if needed, but just one tablespoon is enough for me.
 Next, blend in the frozen strawberry.
 Then you can add in the cacao powder and vanilla extract and blend it all together until smooth.
 Stir it around to ensure that there are no remaining pieces of frozen fruit.

 After blending all the ingredients, your vegan ice cream will likely be fairly soft and may be melted too much for your liking.
 If you want your ice cream to be more firm, freeze it for awhile.
 If you allow it to freeze completely (around 3 hours), you may need to let it sit at room temperature for about 30 minutes before eating.

 When your vegan ice cream is ready to eat, you may want to add some toppings!
 Some toppings that I enjoy are: